 While the Property Analysis page shows the numbers for the first year, you may want to see how this BRRRR property will perform in the future as well.

-Click the Buy & Hold Projections link from the menu on the left side to view cash flow projections for up to 35 years:
+Click the Buy & Hold Projections link from the menu on the left side to view cash flow projections for up to 35 years into the future:

 By default, this page will show projected numbers for years 1, 2, 3, 5, 10, 20 and 30.
 You can view projections for other years by opening the dropdown at the top right:

-Tip: Scroll the data table left and right to view information for additional years.
+Tip: scroll the table left and right to view information for additional years.

 What's Next?